 If there were an espresso machines beauty contest, the Brerra would walk away with the crown.
 This one is a looker with its contoured edges, stainless-steel front panel and the side panels in black (also available in silver).
 There is a hint of chrome in the accents which further accentuates the appearance.

-You get convenient one touch access to an espresso, a café lungo and a cappuccino and can choose between single and double espresso shots.
+You get convenient one-touch access to espresso, a café lungo, and a cappuccino and can choose between single and double espresso shots.

 The integrated ceramic brurr grinder is located on the top of the machine making it easier to load the bean hopper.
 The Brerra features a bypass doser by the way.
 So, you can store both beans as well as ground coffee at the same time.
 Go get your decaf.

 All the parts that may need frequent cleaning including the water reservoir and the container for the ground coffee beans are accessible from the front of the machine and a normal wipe down with a wet cloth gets the shiny casing back to new.

 All in all, the design is pleasing to the eye and well thought out.